This section only describes the rules for XML

 namespace-well-formed XML).
 User agents may use a combination of

-regular text and character references to represent
+regular text, character references, and CDATA sections to represent

-Text nodes in the DOM.
+text nodes in the DOM (and indeed

 Elements, if any of the elements in the